Okmanbro2/taro2/README.md

 The Taro Engine was abandoned in late 2024 in favor of the brand new (and arguably worse, cryptoslop and ai-driven) indie.fun webspace.
 I, Okmanbro2, fixed, and repurposed this engine to host a single game.

-Why is copilot automating my commits
+Why is copilot naming my commits

 ## What's included in the box.